mael-insa/d7020e_lab3_mael/README.md

 - `ex3`

   In this example we will see how we can model hardware, and verify that the user program accesses the hardware correctly.

+Optional exercises

+- `ex4`

+  Here you will prove functional equality by means of symbolic execution.
+You will also investigate the correlation between instructions executed by `symex` and instructions executed on bare metal hardware.